Underdog (Kasabian song): Popular culture use

 The song was also featured on an episode of The World's Strictest Parents in Australia.
 "Underdog" has been used by Sony in a commercial for their BRAVIA televisions.
 The advert also features Real Madrid and Brazilian football player Kaká while he was with his former team AC Milan wearing their home kit.

 The track is also included in the 16-track playlist of the 2009 racing simulator Need for Speed: Shift.

-The song is part of the soundtrack of car racing game Asphalt 8: Airborne.
+The song is part of the soundtrack of mobile car racing game Asphalt 8: Airborne.

 "Underdog" also features in the background of a scene in Misfits, season one, episode four.

 It was also covered by international superstar Kelly Rowland during her BBC Radio 1 Live Lounge session in 2010.

 It was used in the regional competition scene of the 2011 docudrama Soul Surfer, the true story of Bethany Hamilton.

 This song is also used by Cancer Research UK's Race for Life campaign, appearing in television and radio advertisements, and played at the start of each event.

 "Underdog" was also used as the entrance music for George Groves in his boxing match against Carl Froch at Wembley Stadium.

 An instrumental version of the song is featured in Toyota Australia's television commercial that premiered in July 2016.